harini0708/CircularProgressImage/README.md

     Button(onClick = { progressState.moveTo(1.0f) }) { Text("100%") }
 }
 ```

+For more detailed examples, including interactive drag controls and infinite animations, please check out the app module in this repository.

 ## API Reference

 This library provides two main composables: a stateless `CircularProgressImage` for direct control, and a stateful `AnimatedCircularProgressImage` for easy animations.